Norton St Philip - Referendum Cancelled

-A referendum will be held on 17th October 2019 relating to the adoption of the Norton St Philip Neighbourhood Plan.
+The Norton St Philip Referendum due to take place on 17th October 2019 relating to the adoption of the Norton St Philip Neighbourhood Plan will no longer take place for the following reasons:

 The Decision Statement and the specified documents can be viewed on this page.
 The specified documents comprise the Neighbourhood Plan, the Examiners Report, a summary of representations made at Reg 16, the decision statement and general information about the neighbourhood plan"